alphagov/govuk-developer-docs/source/manual/howto-copy-postgresql-between-machines.html.md

 parent: "/manual.html"
 ---

+# Copy PostgreSQL dump from one machine to another

 This document explains how to back up a PostgreSQL database from one machine and import it to another machine (or even another environment).